The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 - Other (change, figurines)

-- Hobby Subcategory (if you have many items related to specific activity)
+- Hobby Subcategory (if you have many items related to a specific activity)

-- Remember – purpose is to show a specific event / time
+- The purpose is to show a specific event or time

 Storing